bloominstituteoftechnology/React-Router-Basic-Nav/README.md

 [ X ] This is where we're going to declare and specify our router.
 [ X ] Create 3 `<Route />` setting their `path` prop equal to `/`, `/about`, `/contact` with their respective components.
 [ X ] Be sure to incluce the `exact` prop on the root component for `/` to make sure that it's rendering the exact component and not all the other components.
-* You should now be able to type `/`, `/about`, `/contact` after `localhost:PORT/` to see what's a
+[ X ] You should now be able to type `/`, `/about`, `/contact` after `localhost:PORT/` to see what's a

 ### Steps for setting up your Navigation

 [ X ] Inside of `Navigation.js` `import { Link } from 'react-router-dom'`.
-* Declare the `to` as the href on `<Link>` and specify the correct routes for your app to navigate towards.
+[ X ] Declare the `to` as the href on `<Link>` and specify the correct routes for your app to navigate towards.
-* Head over to your app and start navigating.
+[ X ] Head over to your app and start navigating.
 You should be able to see your URLS changing their paths as you go.
 Each path should display the proper component.

 ### Resources